iagobanov/iagobanov/README.md

 **Forward Deployed Engineer | Platform Engineer**

-- ☁️ AWS since the ECS days: EKS, Lambda, Terraform/OpenTofu, and more IAM policies than I'd like to admit
+- ☁️ AWS since the ECS daysand more IAM policies than I'd like to admit
-- 🚢 Platform & GitOps: Kubernetes in production, Flux, Argo, and CI/CD pipelines people actually trust
+- 🚢 Platform & GitOps
-- 🔭 Observability nerd: OpenTelemetry end to end.
-I've watched hundreds of prod setups fail in the same few ways
+- 🔭 Observability nerd

 ## 📦 Out in the open

-- [**claude-task**](https://github.com/iagobanov/claude-task) — run several Claude Code sessions at once without them fighting over your repo.
+- [**claude-task**](https://github.com/iagobanov/claude-task) —> run several Claude Code sessions at once without them fighting over your repo.
 One task, one worktree, one branch, one notes file.
-- [**observability-copilot**](https://github.com/iagobanov/observability-copilot) — scans a repo for observability gaps, suggests OpenTelemetry instrumentation.
+- [**observability-copilot**](https://github.com/iagobanov/observability-copilot) —> scans a repo for observability gaps, suggests OpenTelemetry instrumentation.
 Web app or GitHub Action.

 ## 🛠 Stack